Shiv Sena cancels talks, accuses Fadnavis of denying what was said before camera

 "I don't know what the CM has said.
 If he is saying that the '50-50 formula' was never discussed, then I think we need to change the definition of truth.
 What was discussed, regarding the issue the CM is talking about, is known by all.
 The media was there," Raut told ANI.

-CM himself had uttered the '50-50 forumula', Uddhav ji had spoken about it too.
+CM himself had uttered the '50-50 formula', Uddhav ji had spoken about it too.
 It happened before Amit Shah.
 Agar ab ye kehte hain ki aisi koi baat hui nahi to main pranaam karta hoon aisi baaton ko.
 (Now if they are saying such things were not discussed, i bow to such things).
 He is denying what he had said before the camera," he added.

 ['Shiv Sena had made '50-50' proposal, but no decision was taken': Fadnavis]